2011 SEA Games: Sports

 The 2011 Southeast Asian Games featured 545 events in 44 sports and disciplines, in which two of them are demonstration sports.

 During the SEA Games Federation Council Meeting in Hotel Mulia, Jakarta, in May 2010, the SEAGF Sports and Rules Committee proposed three categories of sports to be competed in the games.

-The meeting also increased the number of sport competed.
-Indonesia proposed to hold paragliding, wall climbing, roller skating, bridge, futsal and soft tennis.
-Although the other Southeast Asian countries proposed arnis, muay thai, hockey, netball, pétanque, squash, triathlon, Rugby union and cricket.
+The meeting also increased the number of sports competed.
+Indonesia proposed to hold paragliding, competition climbing, roller skating, bridge, futsal, and soft tennis.
+Although the other Southeast Asian countries proposed arnis, muay thai, hockey, netball, pétanque, squash, triathlon, rugby union and cricket.
 For the record, hockey and squash were last competed at the 1997 edition in Jakarta.

+Tarung Derajat, an Indonesian martial art, was held as an exhibition sport at the games.